-An important way of controlling your allergy symptoms is to reduce the allergens in your home by cleaning thoroughly and often.
+An important way of controlling your allergy is to reduce the indoor allergens that trigger your symptoms.
+You can do this by cleaning thoroughly and often.

 If you have an allergy, take as much care in reducing the number of allergens in your home as you do in avoiding allergens outside, say experts.

-Dr Rob Hicks, a GP, says that allergens inside a home can be triggered by eczema, asthma and hay fever, along with general allergy symptoms of coughing, sneezing, itchy skin, runny eyes and nose.
+Dr Rob Hicks, a GP, says that allergens inside a home can trigger eczema, asthma and hay fever, along with general allergy symptoms of coughing, sneezing, itchy skin, watery eyes and runny nose.

-"If you have an allergy, you should use a 3-point attack: avoid triggers, use your allergy treatments as advised, and reduce the allergens in your home," he said.
+"If you have an allergy, avoid triggers, use your allergy treatments as advised and reduce the allergens in your home," he says.
 "Reducing the allergens in your home will help keep your allergy under control."

-According to Allergy UK research, common allergens associated with house dust mites, pets and, to a lesser extent, pollen, are found in most homes in the UK.
+According to research conducted by Allergy UK, common allergens such as house dust mites, pets and, to a lesser extent, pollen, are found in most homes in the UK.
 They have more of an impact on the lives of allergy sufferers than previously realised.

-The study found that 4 in 10 (41%) of allergy sufferers will avoid visiting a relative or friend's house because they're scared that being in their home may trigger allergic symptoms.
+A study found that 41% of allergy sufferers avoid visiting a relative or friend's house because they're scared that being in their home may trigger allergic symptoms.

 Children with allergies miss out on visits to friends, sleepovers and parties.